Dalibor Stevanović

-Dalibor Stevanović (born 27 September 1984) is a Slovenian professional football coach and former player.
-He is coach the Swiss Challenge League club Stade Lausanne Ouchy.
+Dalibor Stevanović (born 27 September 1984) is a Slovenian professional football manager and former player.
+He is currently in charge of Swiss Challenge League club Stade Lausanne Ouchy.

 Club career

 In January 2009, Stevanović signed a contract with Vitesse Arnhem.

-International
+International career

-Stevanović earned his first cap for Slovenia team in a 1–0 victory against Cyprus team in February 2006.
+Stevanović earned his first cap for Slovenia in a 1–0 victory against Cyprus in February 2006.
 He scored his first goal for Slovenia on 14 October 2009 in a 2010 World Cup qualifying match against San Marino.
 He earned a total of 22 caps, scoring 1 goal.